utsabigdata/AI-Workshop/paper/readme.md

-A Spatio-Temporal Residual Network for Deep Fake Anti-Spoofing By Seyed Ali Miraftabzadeh, Arun Das, Paul Rad
+# A Spatio-Temporal Residual Network for Deep Fake Anti-Spoofing

+> By Seyed Ali Miraftabzadeh, Arun Das, Paul Rad

+## Abstract
-Abstract— With IoT proliferation, a decentralized biometric Access Control System (ACS) is crucial to ensure identity consistency in cyber physical space.
+With IoT proliferation, a decentralized biometric Access Control System (ACS) is crucial to ensure identity consistency in cyber physical space.
 In this paper, a biometric secure modality is proposed based on temporal domain that